Leclerc-Hamilton/TVC-Simulation/README.md

 # TVC-Simulation
-I use Matlab &amp; Simulink to simulate the Thrust Vector Controlling system.
+I use Matlab and Simulink to simulate the Thrust Vector Controlling system.